MarcosFlavioGS/Libft/README.md

 >In this Bonus part, you must code a set of functions that are useful to manipulate lists.

 <p align="center">• lstnew • lstadd_front • lstsize • lstlast • lstadd_back • lstdelone • lstclear • lstiter • lstmap</p>

+# Requirements

+This project must be done in accordance with the <a href="https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf" target="_blank">Norm</a>

+The norm is a set of programing rules to follow when writing code at 42.